 The chart for today’s new moon sees asteroid Vesta at 19 degrees Capricorn (conjunct Pluto), shining bright in her glory on the midheaven.

-In ancient Rome, the Vestal Virgins tended the sacred flame in the temple devoting themselves to the goddess Vesta and taking a vow of chastity.
-They were chosen for this service form the age of about 8 – 30, after which they could, if they wish, marry- apparently few did.
+In ancient Rome the Vestal Virgins tended the sacred flame in the temple devoting themselves to the goddess Vesta and taking vows of chastity.
+They were chosen for this service form the age of about 8 – 30 after which they could, if they wish, marry… apparently few did.

-According to astrologer Demetra George, prior to patriarchal takeover from matriarchal culture, the vestal virgins, or priestesses of Hestia as they were known in ancient Greece, were the sacred sexual priestesses who were capable of ‘taking the war out of men’; opening the hearts of wounded men who had become shut down by trauma; initiating the young men so they knew how to honor and meet the feminine; and even produce an heir to the throne.
+According to astrologer Demetra George, prior to patriarchal takeover from matriarchal culture, the vestal virgins, or priestesses of Hestia as they were known in ancient Greece, were the sacred sexual priestesses who were capable of ‘taking the war out of men’, opening the hearts of wounded men who had become shut down by trauma an initiating them so that they knew how to honor and meet the feminine- and even produce an heir to the throne.

 The flame they carried burned bright within the inner fires of their bodies (kundalini) as sacred flames of purification able to transmute even the most disconnected and discordant energies.